-But the best way to sum up his brilliant but troubling career is through the words of his friends.
+But the best way to sum up his brilliant but troubling career as a writer and artist is through the words of his friends.
 His contemporaries — people like Guy Clark, Emmylou Harris and Rodney Crowell — say without Townes Van Zandt, they wouldn’t be here.
 And that should be enough to underscore his importance in the American rolodex of songwriters, poets and storytellers.

-In what would’ve been Townes Van Zandt’s 73rd year on earth, let’s look at five stories that capture who Townes Van Zandt was.
+His albums, including “Our Mother The Mountain,” “No Deeper Blue” and “Delta Momma Blues” still influence new generations of musicians and songwriters.
+In what would’ve been the late great Townes Van Zandt’s 73rd year on earth, let’s look at five stories that capture who Townes Van Zandt was.

 5. Russian Roulette

 Townes Van Zandt had a conflicted history with attention.
-He notoriously hated fame, but commanded the attention of a room as soon as he got on stage.
+He notoriously hated fame, but commanded the attention of a room during his live performances.
 He could also shift his attitude on a dime, at one moment jovial and another somber.
-Steve Earle recounted a time when, during a small gathering of friends, Earle felt the need to brandish a .357 Magnum handgun.
+Steve Earle recounted a time when, during a small gathering of longtime friends, Earle felt the need to brandish a .357 Magnum handgun.
 Van Zandt, who had many songs about the perils of bravado, went from cordial to brash.